kpnum1/Bioregeneration-IX-Modeling/README.md

 chabazite during nitrification of centrate from anaerobically digested livestock waste: experimental and modeling studies.
 Environmental science & technology, 52(7), 4090-4098."

+Bioregen_model.m

-The Matlab script Bioregen_model.m implements a homogeneous surface diffusion model (HSDM) which predicts the kinetics of IX between NH4+ and Na+ The biological process is a two-step nitrification process described by an Andrew's model to account for inhibition
+Implements a homogeneous surface diffusion model (HSDM) which predicts the kinetics of IX between NH4+ and Na+ The biological process is a two-step nitrification process described by an Andrew's model to account for inhibition